 Visit the Uffizi

-One of Florence’s most famous galleries is the Uffizi gallery, located in the city center near the Palazzo Vecchio and the Ponte Vecchio.
+One of Florence’s most famous galleries is the Uffizi gallery, located in the city center near the Palazzo Vecchio and the Ponte Vecchio in Tuscany.
 Of the mainly religious artworks here, the more famous include Venus of Urbino and Madonna with Child.

 Wine Tasting in Chianti